Vishal0311/Android-Credit-Card-Input/README.md

 <img src ="image.png" width="200" height="400"
 here i have shown that the given cardNo. does not follow luhn algorithm->reason of showing error

+**where card accepted**
 <img src="correct.png" width="200" height="300"
-here i have shown that the given details are correct therefore, they are accepted.
+here i have shown that the given details are correct therefore, it is accepted.

 **what i got to learn from this project**
 1) Luhn algorithm